bridget26h/odin-recipes/README.md

 # odin-recipes
-This project is part of The Odin Project's Full Stack curriculum.
+This project is part of The Odin Project's curriculum.
 It is a simple website showcasing various recipes.
 Each recipe has its own page with an image, description, ingredients, and cooking steps.

 Features
 Homepage: Displays a list of recipes with links to individual recipe pages.